kbknapp/cargo-count/README.md

 ## Demo

-To count the source code in the [Rust](https://github.com/rust-lang/rust) repository, and print some naive statistics on how much "unsafe" code exists.
+To count the source code in the [Rust](https://github.com/rust-lang/rust) repository (checkout `4c99649`), and print some naive statistics on how much "unsafe" code exists.

 **NOTE:** The Rust repository is quite large, if you're on a slow internet connect consider using a smaller repository, such as the `cargo-count` repo.